-- Fill the water tank and connect the plug
+Fill up the water tank and plug in the steamer

-- Grab the hem and carefully stretch the fabric
+Grab the bottom of the garment and gently stretch out the fabric

-- Push the steam button and press the mouthpiece of the steamers against the fabric
+Push the button and press the mouthpiece of the steamer against the fabric